fbpx

 To grasp the world around me, I watched television.
 I tried hard to recognize my country, state, and governor.
 Suicidal thoughts overwhelmed me as frustration took over.
 Feeling useless to myself and everyone around me, I hated my life.
 Frequently, I wanted to flee, yet I felt lost about where to go and how to cover the expenses.

 One day, my son grabbed my leg and called me “Mama,” leaving me distressed.
 I broke down and sobbed like a baby.
-While I cried, I held him and my older child.
+While I cried, I held him and my youngest child.
 Gazing into their faces, I felt awful for disappointing and punishing them with my inability to connect.
 Thankfully, my mom, my brother, and his wife stepped in to care for my children.

 At that moment, I no longer cared if my memory returned, as I grew exhausted from receiving orders from others.
 I wanted to start life anew.
 According to the doctors, no one could determine when my memory might return.
 It could take months, years, or might never happen.
 To avoid disappointment, I chose not to embrace hope.
 I decided to move forward, accepting my memory would never return.